 Wondering if The Mandalorian is ok for kids?
 Being at Star Wars Celebration is an incredible experience, especially being able to hear new details and breaking news in the Star Wars fandom while it happens.
 One of the best panels was The Mandalorian Panel where we learned all new details about The Mandalorian, the first live-action Star Wars television show.
-Here are answers to frequently asked questions about The Mandalorian on Disney+ like is The Mandalorian kid friendly?
+Is The Mandalorian kid friendly?
+Here’s what parents need to know in this Mandalorian Parents Guide.

 Who is The Mandalorian?